microsoft/psi/Samples/SpeechSample/README.md

 # Speech Sample

-This sample demostrates how to build a simple speech recognition application using a number of different audio and speech components.
+This sample demonstrates how to build a simple speech recognition application using a number of different audio and speech components.
 In addition, it also demonstrates data logging and replay of logged data.
 The sample builds and runs on Windows.

 __NOTES:__